Vincent-Colburn/workbook/src/reflections/wk2/01-Day.md

 ## What is Hoisting ?

 Hoisting is where the variables and functions that are declared are moved to the top of the script before it runs.
+This means that a variable can be used before it has been declared.

 ## In what cases might you use let vs const vs var ?